bestia-dev-archived/mem1_electron/README.md

 https://github.com/LucianoBestia/mem1

 #How to install Electron on Windows
-1. install nodejs 11 the latest version.
+1. install NodeJS 11 the latest version.
 It will install also npm.
 It didn't work for me with the version 10.
 https://nodejs.org/en/
 ![snap01](https://user-images.githubusercontent.com/31509965/55587238-181e8200-5755-11e9-88eb-f8fb62be581e.png)